athos/Drains/README.md

 ### `d/drains`

-An interesting nature of drains is that they can be composed easily. `d/drains` is the simplest way to compose existing drains:
+An interesting nature of drains is that they can be composed surprisingly easily. `d/drains` is the simplest way to compose existing drains:

 ```clj
 (d/reduce (d/drains [(d/drain conj)